deathcap/wsmc/README.md

 *First login through the regular Minecraft client*: by default, the wsmc/Java plugin will announce "Web client enabled (click to view)" to each user who logs in.
 You can click this link to go to a per-user URL to login to the web client.
+The link can be saved and reused as long as the server is up.

 If desired, the join message can be disabled by setting `announce-on-join: false` in `plugins/WSMC/config.yml`.
 Users can manually retrieve this URL by typing the `/web` command.
-The URL contains your username and a per-user key.
+The URL contains your username and a per-user key;
+it should be kept secret or users will be able to impersonate each other.

 *Manual setup by administrator via console*: an administrator can type the `/web username` command to create a new key for a given *username*.
 The URL can be distributed however you like,